diegomdomenig/Ensemble-Weather-Forecasting/README.md

 # Ensemble-Weather-Forecasting

-This is a regression model that combines predictions from a linear regression model, ARIMA regression mode, and LSTM recurrent neural network to predict the temperature as well as a 95% prediction interval n days into the future.
+This is a regression model that combines predictions from a linear regression model, ARIMA regression model, and LSTM recurrent neural network to predict the temperature as well as a 95% prediction interval n days into the future.

 # Prerequisites